thien/AISearch/paper.md

 ## References

 [1].
-Syberfeldt, A., Gustavsson, P., Svantesson, J., Almgren, T. (2014) "A Case Study of Evolutionary Simulation Based Optimization in Aircraft Engine Manufacturing" In: Industrial Simulation Conference, Skövde, June 11-13, 2014
+Syberfeldt, A., Gustavsson, P., Svantesson, J., Almgren, T. (2014) "A Case Study of Evolutionary Simulation Based Optimization in Aircraft Engine Manufacturing" In: Industrial Simulation Conference, Skövde, June 11-13, 2014

 [2].
 Goldberg, D.E., and R. Lingle.
 “Alleles, Loci, and the Traveling Salesman Problem.”
 Proceedings of the First International Conference on Genetic Algorithms and Their Application, edited by Grefenstette J., Lawrence Erlbaum Associates, Hillsdale, NJ, 1985, pp. 154-159.